 This publishing center was founded in 2020.
 It is a primary outlet for publication of findings from the Edge of Knowledge, the research and development center of the New Global Professional School of Psychology.
-The Professional Psychology Press offers books primarily in three domains of professional psychology.
+The Professional Psychology Press offers books primarily in four domains of professional psychology.

 Health psychology: provides psychological perspectives and practices at four levels: treatment, amelioration, prevention and reformation.